-Judicial Members (2013)
+Judicial Members (2015)

 HONORABLE KEITH B. LEVY was appointed to the District Court in 2005.
-He chairs the Newer Judge Development Committee and presides over the Juneau Therapeutic Court, a program for the rehabilitation of individuals convicted of felony driving under the influence of alcohol.
+He chairs the Newer Judge Development Committee and presides over the Juneau Coordinated Resources Project, a program to divert individuals with mental illness from incarceration and into community treatment services.
 He graduated from the State University of New York at Binghamton and received his law degree from the University of Santa Clara Law School.
 Before being appointed to the bench he worked in private practice and held a variety of public service positions including staff attorney to the Alaska Court of Appeals, legal counsel to the Alaska Legislative Affairs Agency, and assistant attorney general with the Alaska Department of Law.
 He served on the Board of Governors of the Alaska Bar Association, including a term as president.